 Blue Heron Farm & Nursery

-Organic produce, berries, vegetables, garlic, onions, nursery stock, bamboo
+U-Pick and Organic produce, berries, vegetables, garlic, onions, nursery stock, bamboo.

 Bow Hill Blueberries

 A family-run farm since 1947.
 Transitioning to Organic.
 Bring the kids and enjoy our gorgeous location.
 We are dedicated to providing a fun, safe, community-oriented place to pick and eat plump, delicious berries right off the bush.
 No conventional pesticides or herbicides used.
 We offer “you-pick” and “we-pick” hand-packed pints and flats ready to eat fresh or freeze.
-Open Wed-Sun in season.
 Please call or visit our website for updated harvest dates and times or to reserve your fresh flats of just-picked blueberries.
 Gift certificates available online and in our farm store.
 Co-owned by the Matheson and Ranz families, they sell heirloom, Certified Organic blueberries, and award-winning jams, pickles, juice, powders, and more!

 Carpenter Creek Farm